 Black model for pricing futures options

 Any input argument can be a scalar, vector, or matrix.
-When a value is a scalar, that value is used to compute the implied volatility from all options.
-If more than one input is a vector or matrix, the dimensions of all non-scalar inputs must be identical.
+If a scalar, then that value is used to price all options.
+If more than one input is a vector or matrix, then the dimensions of those non-scalar inputs must be the same.

 This example shows how to price European futures options with exercise prices of $20 that expire in four months.
 Assume that the current underlying futures price is also $20 with a volatility of 25% per annum.
 The risk-free rate is 9% per annum.